-The BLM in California works with volunteers who help complete unfunded conservation work that would otherwise go undone.
+Volunteers help the BLM in California to complete unfunded conservation work that would otherwise go undone.
 The program provides individuals and community organizations an opportunity to be actively involved in helping to better manage our public lands.

 How to Volunteer

 Once you are matched to a volunteer opportunity, a Volunteer Services Agreement for Natural Resources Agencies (Individuals or Groups) (Form OF301A, revised 09/2010) is signed by you and your volunteer supervisor.
 A group sign up sheet is available for groups volunteering together.

 Who is eligible

 Anyone over the age of 18 years can volunteer.
 Youth under the age of 18 must volunteer with a parent/guardian or be a part of an organized youth group such as a school, civic, or church group.
 Youth volunteers must have written parental or guardian consent.